Medical expert of the article

 - chronic recurrent schizocytic hemolytic anemia;

-- hemolytic-uremic syndrome;
+- hemolytic uremic syndrome;

 - TTP;

-- the Kazabaha-Merritt syndrome (giant hemangioma);
+- Kasabach-Merritt syndrome (giant hemangioma);

-- "Blue" heart defects.
+- "blue" heart defects.

-- Caused by increased destruction of platelets:
+- Caused by increased platelet destruction:

 - medicinal (ristocetin, protamine sulfate, bleomycin, etc.);

-- infection;
+- infections;

 - malignant hypertension.

-Violation of the distribution and deposition of platelets
+Disturbance of platelet distribution and deposition

 - Hypothermia.

-Hypoplasia or depression of megakaryocytes 1
+Hypoplasia or suppression of megakaryocytes 1

 - Medicinal (chlorothiazides, estrogens, ethanol, tolbutamide, etc.).